Where Colors Become Prayer

 There are places you visit, and then there are places that quietly rearrange something inside you.
 Vrindavan, the sacred town known as the birthplace of Lord Krishna, is the latter.
 I had long carried the dream of celebrating Holi here, a bucket list item painted in imagination with colors, laughter, and tradition.
 But what I found was something far deeper than a festival.
 It was an experience that felt spiritual, there was a sense of joy and happiness I felt in a way that is indescribable.

+On the way, we passed a cow wandering freely through the streets, its head already splashed with bright pigments, an early hint of the celebration that was unfolding everywhere.
 From the moment I arrived, there was an energy in the air that words struggle to hold.
 The narrow streets, ancient temples, and soft chants created a rhythm that felt both alive and timeless.
 And then came Holi, not just as a celebration, but as a living expression of devotion.
 Colors weren’t simply thrown; they were offered, shared, and received like blessings.

 Standing amidst the swirl of colored powder, I felt something shift.
 Strangers smiled at me as though we had known each other forever.
 Laughter echoed through temple courtyards, drums pulsed like a heartbeat, and everywhere I turned, there was a sense of unity, of barriers dissolving into something beautifully human.
 From the outside it looked chaotic; but it was harmonious in a way that only something deeply rooted in faith can be.

 There was a moment for me when everything seemed to pause.
 Covered in layers of pinks, yellows, and blues, instead of noise, I felt stillness.
 A kind of overwhelming peace settled in, paired with a happiness so pure it felt sureal.
+My sister and I were travelling together, marking my 50th birthday, and we were still deep in grief after the loss of our mother.
+For months we had lived in sadness, and somewhere along the way we had forgotten what happiness even felt like.
+And yet here, in the middle of overwhelming colour and chaos, something shifted.
+There was no space to overthink, only presence.
+Only feeling.

 Bucket List Adventure Rating